Measuring the Evolution of the NuSTAR Detector Gains: Internal list of gain files

 \item vcit017

-{\bf NOTE: As of this release, the versioning for FPMA and FPMB will be different.
-The latest version of FPMB will remain at v009 while the latest on FPMA will be v010}
+{\bf NOTE: As of this release, the versioning for FPMA and FPMB will be different.} Contains updates to the FPMA DET2 gain described above ($\rightarrow$ released as version 010 for FPMA only) in CALDB 20220510.